-- " The accuser and the accused each have the right to due process which includes the right to be heard, the right to a decision and review by impartial persons or bodies, and a right to adequate notice. - " The accuser and accused have the right to be accompanied by an advisor of their choice to any meeting or institutional disciplinary proceeding, including an attorney; however, the university may establish restrictions regarding the extent to which the advisor may participate in the proceedings as long as the restrictions apply equally to the accuser and the accused.
-If either party does not bring an advisor, the University will appoint an advisor for that individual, to ask cross-examination questions. - " The University of Utah adjudicates conduct cases based on the preponderance of evidence standard. - " The accuser and the accused will be notified simultaneously in writing of the outcome and results of any disciplinary proceedings. - " The accuser and the accused each have the right to appeal the outcome of the hearing and will be notified simultaneously in writing of the final outcome after the appeal is resolved.
+- " The complainant and the respondent each have the right to due process which includes the right to be heard, the right to a decision and review by impartial persons or bodies, and a right to adequate notice. - " The complainant and respondent have the right to be accompanied by an advisor of their choice to any meeting or institutional disciplinary proceeding, including an attorney; however, the university may establish restrictions regarding the extent to which the advisor may participate in the proceedings as long as the restrictions apply equally to the complainant and respondent.
+If either party does not bring an advisor, the University will appoint an advisor for that individual, to ask cross-examination questions. - " The University of Utah adjudicates conduct cases based on the preponderance of evidence standard. - " The complainant and respondent will be notified simultaneously in writing of the outcome and results of any disciplinary proceedings. - " The complainant and respondent each have the right to appeal the outcome of the hearing and will be notified simultaneously in writing of the final outcome after the appeal is resolved.

-Sexual assault, domestic violence,

-dating violence and stalking are to be criminal acts which may also subject the perpetrator to criminal and civil penalties under federal and state law.
+Sexual assault, domestic violence, dating violence and stalking are to be criminal acts which may also subject the Respondent to criminal and civil penalties under federal and state law.